SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/persons-and-organizations/persons-and-organizations.md

 For a better understanding of this section, we recommend that you read [superOffice view of the world](../../introduction/domain.md).

-It is important to keep in mind that there is not a 1:1 mapping of labels and that you have to take context into account.
+It is important to keep in mind that there's not a 1:1 mapping of labels and that you have to take context into account.

 * Real-life terms
 * UI labels
 * Database tables
 * CRMScript classes

-The content is organized by CRMScript classes.
+The content is organized by CRMScript **classes**.

 1. autolist